 I hope you liked this recipe for Quick and Easy Coleslaw as much as I do.
 If so, please consider rating it and leaving a comment.
 Also, if you’d like to receive notifications of new posts by email, enter your email address in the Subscribe box.

 Thank you so much for visiting Pudge Factor.
 I hope you’ll come back!

 - Dash of salt

-- Combine mayonnaise and remaining ingredients in a small bowl.
+- Combine mayonnaise, sugar, vinegar, dry mustard, salt and pepper in a 2-cup measuring cup or small bowl.
 Whisk well to blend.
+Set aside

-- Shred cabbages, carrots, celery and onion in food processor.
-Transfer to a medium bowl.
-Mix well; set aside.
+- Shred cabbage, carrots, celery and onion in food processor using the larger shredding disk.
+Transfer to a large bowl.

-- Pour mayonnaise mixture over vegetables; toss gently to coat.
+- Pour coleslaw dressing over vegetables; toss gently to coat.
 Cover and refrigerate.
+(See Tip 2)

 - Yield: 6 servings.
 (See Tip 3)